wuyang1002431655/tango_with_django_19/manuscript/chapter12-bootstrap.md

 Besides adding in a link to the bootstrap `signin.css`, and a series of changes to the classes associated with elements, we have removed the code that automatically generates the login form, i.e. `form.as_p`.
-Instead, we took the elements, and importantly the id of the elements generated and associated them with the elements in this bootstrapped form.
+Instead, we took the elements, and importantly the `id` of the elements generated and associated them with the elements in this bootstrapped form.
+To find out what these `id`s were, we ran Rango, navigated to the page, and then inspected the source to see what HTML was produced by the `form.as_p` template tag.

 In the button, we have set the class to `btn` and `btn-primary`.
-If you check out the [Bootstrap section on buttons](http://v4-alpha.getbootstrap.com/components/buttons/) you can see there are lots of different colours that can be assigned to buttons.
+If you check out the [Bootstrap section on buttons](http://v4-alpha.getbootstrap.com/components/buttons/) you can see there are lots of different colours, sizes and styles that can be assigned to buttons.

 ![A screenshot of the login page with customised Bootstrap Styling.](images/ch12-styled-login.png)